 This offering and an investment in the ADSs involve a significant degree of risk.
 Prospective investors should carefully consider the risks described below, together with the financial and other information contained in this Prospectus before deciding to purchase the ADSs.
 If any of the following risks actually occurs, our business, financial condition and results of operations could be adversely affected and, as a result, the trading price of our ADSs and equity shares could decline and you could lose all or part of your investment in the ADSs.
 There may be additional risks not presently known to us or that we currently believe to be immaterial, which could turn out to be material.
-Our business, financial condition and results of operations could be adversely affected by any of these risks, should they occur and turn out to be material.
+Our business, financial condition and results of operations could turn out to be material.